ISO 14064-1 fact sheet

 6. staff engagement.

-ISO 14064-1 includes requirements and recommendations concerning the quality management of the inventory, in particular on the application of consolidation approaches and the management of double counting.
-ISO 14069 provides additions on the calculation of uncertainty associated with quantification approaches, including the data and models used.
-The ISO/IEC Guide 98-3 establishes, for its part, the general rules for the evaluation and expression of uncertainty.
+ISO 14064-1 includes requirements and recommendations concerning quality management of the inventory, notably on the application of consolidation approaches and the management of double counting.
+ISO 14069 provides supplements on the calculation of uncertainty associated with quantification approaches, including the data and models used.
+The ISO/IEC Guide 98-3arrow-up-right establishes, for its part, the general rules for the evaluation and expression of uncertainty.
 If a quantitative estimate of uncertainty is impossible or too costly, a justification must be provided and a qualitative assessment must be carried out.

-The organisation shall establish and update procedures for managing GHG information to ensure compliance, consistency, and to minimise errors and omissions.
+The organisation shall establish and update GHG information management procedures to ensure compliance, consistency, and to minimise errors and omissions.
 This includes regular checks of accuracy, internal audits and periodic technical reviews.

 Does the approach rely on tools?